GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/5_Evaluating_pggb_output.md

 ### ODGI 1D visualization
+This image shows a 1D rendering of the built pangenome graph.
+The graph nodes are arranged from left to right, forming the pangenome sequence.
+The colored bars represent the paths versus the pangenome sequence in a binary matrix.
+The path names are placed on the left.
+The black lines under the paths are the links, which represent the graph topology.

 ![ODGI 1D visualization](theme_figures/ODGI-1D-5NM.png)

 ### ODGI 1D visualization by path position
+This shows a 1D rendering of the built pangenome graph where the paths are colored according to their nucleotide position.
+Light grey means a low path position, black is the highest path position.

 ![ODGI 1D visualization by path position](theme_figures/ODGI-Path-Position-1D-5NM.png)

 ### ODGI 1D visualization by path orientation
+This image shows a 1D rendering of the built pangenome graph where the paths are colored by orientation.
+Forward is black, reverse is red.

 ![ODGI 1D visualization by path orientation](theme_figures/ODGI-Path-Orientation-1D-5NM.png)

+??? what happend to the last path compmare the the rest paths

 ### ODGI 1D visualization by node depth